 If the 'Circular' is selected, the User clicks on a point in the plot (Fig. 12) to define center of the circle, and drags the mouse to set the radius.
-Next, the User can use the mouse to readjust the circle's position and the diameter.
+Next, the User can use the mouse to re-adjust the circle's position and diameter.
 When the area has been decided, the User has to press 'enter' in order to proceed to data filtering.

 Fig. 12.
-Circular Area Selection Mode.
+Circular area selection mode.

-After the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and the System requests from the User for further data filtering (Fig. 3).
-If the User clicks on 'No', then no further data filtering applied and the system proceeds to Seismic Hazard Analysis.
+Once the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and SHAPE requests from the User for further data filtering (Fig. 3).
+If the User clicks on 'No', then no further data filtering applied and SHAPE proceeds to Seismic Hazard Analysis.

 STEP 5.
-Time Windows Generation: In this step the data in divided according to time windows defined by the User, by means of 4 different modes.
+Time Windows Generation: In this step the data in divided in time windows defined by the User, by means of 4 different modes.
 'Time', 'Events', 'Graphical' and 'File' (Fig. 13).
 If 'Time' mode is selected the User has to define the window size (in days) and the window step (in days), by typing values in the corresponding fields in a pop-up window which appears in the screen (Fig. 14 left frame).
 If 'Events' mode is selected the User has to define the window size (in events) and the window step (in days), by typing values in the corresponding fields in a pop-up window which appears in the screen (Fig. 14 right frame).
 Alternatively, the User can select 'graphical', for graphical selection of subsequent points from a plot (Fig. 15).
 The first point corresponds to the starting point of the first period, the next point corresponds to the ending points of the first period and at the same time to the starting point of the next period etc. To define the ending point of the last period, the User has to press 'Enter'.
 Finally, if 'File' is selected, the User is requested to select a file containing the starting and ending points of time windows, which is located in the "TIME\WINDOWS" directory (Fig. 16).

 Fig. 13.
-Time Windows Generation Mode Selection.
+Time windows generation mode selection.

 Fig. 14.
-Parameters Set for Time Windows Generation.
+Parameters set for time windows generation.

 Fig. 15.
-Graphical Selection of Time-Windows.
+Graphical selection of time windows.

 Fig. 16.
-Selection of Time-Windows from a file.
+Selection of time windows from a file.